Howard has had a longtime interest in psychology and human behavior and enjoys digging into the reasons why we do the things we do.

-- The Fingers: Usually they are facing the front and the thumbs are facing back (as shown in both pictures).
+- The Fingers: Usually, they are facing the front, while the thumbs are facing back (as shown in both pictures).
 This can be reversed.
 Women do this variation more often than men because their structure makes it more comfortable.
 It's also more suited to a feminine shape because it's conducive to a lower back arch.

 - Fists instead of hands: Having the fists on the hips makes this posture look even more aggressive.

-- One hand only: One hand is hanging normally at the side and the other is on the hip.
-This diminishes the dominance and aggression.
+- One hand only: One hand hangs normally at the side, and the other is on the hip.
+This diminishes dominance and aggression somewhat.

 Where Do We See the Hands on the Hips Pose?

 It's also commonly seen from the competitors at sporting events.
 They will often assume it during a break in the action.
-It sends the appropriate message to their opponents, and it also helps to reassure the person in question of their own dominance.
+It sends the appropriate message to their opponents and also helps reassure the person in question of their own dominance.